Frequently Asked Questions

 The ride will start at 7:00 am Thursday morning, departing from a fenced in parking lot at 2080 Main Street, Ft.
 Myers Beach.
 Key West is the final destination.

 2. What is the cost of the ride?

 Early registration starts at $249 per rider + a minimum fundraising per ride of $700 (See Fundraising Page)

 3. What does the registration fee include?

-A custom made 72 Hours To Key West performance shirt, SAG support throughout the entire 3 day ride, homemade lunch provided all three days, hydration and unlimited snacks, Beer and Cocktails at the end of each day, organized pub crawl in Key West, motor coach return for riders and return transportation of bikes to Ft.
+A custom-made 72 Hours To Key West performance shirt, SAG support throughout the entire 3-day ride, homemade lunch provided all three days, hydration and unlimited snacks, Beer and Cocktails at the end of each day, an organized pub crawl in Key West, motor coach return for riders and return transportation of bikes to Ft.
 Myers Beach.
 A portion of your registration fee and all personal fundraising efforts will go to The Tiny Hands Foundation and Starting Right, Now.

 4. What is the average speed of the ride?

 We require that all riders be able to maintain a minimum average speed of 16-18 mph for the duration of the ride.
 Our SAG support is rolling and stops every 25-30 miles and if you are unable to maintain this average speed you run the risk of missing the SAG stops.
 If a rider falls significantly behind our support crew will provide two options. #1: Forgo SAG support for the remainder of the day. #2: Allow the SAG crew to transport you and your bike ahead to the rest of the group.

 5. Will I be riding with a Group or alone?